 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises of interest rate risk.
-Financial instruments affected by market risk include loans and borrowings, deposits and payables/receivables in foreign currencies.
+Market risk comprises three types of risk: interest rate risk, currency risk and other price risk.
+Financial instruments affected by market risk include loans and borrowings.